| Soroptimist International of Sedro Woolley volunteers pick up litter four times per year on their adopted roadside. |

 How often are we required to clean up our section?

 This is outlined in your agreement with WSDOT.
-The agreeement is for a 4 year period which can be extended or cancel by contacting your local coordinator.
+The agreement is for a 4 year period which can be extended or canceled.

 Can we landscape our section of the highway?

-Contact your local coordinator if you’d like to do more.
+Contact your local WSDOT contact if you’d like to do more.

 When and where do we get the equipment (hats, vests, signs, etc.)?